aspose-cells/Aspose.Cells-Doc-md/net/what-s-new-in-aspose-cells-for-net/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

+## Aspose.Cells for .NET 22.9

+* Support to set table formula for cells
+* Support to set dynamic array formula with custom function and calculation engine
+* Support to set preset gradient settings for gradient fill format
+* Support to apply outlline borders with Theme colors for Range

 ## Aspose.Cells for .NET 22.8

 * Support exporting comments and notes as displayed on sheet to html